icecreamlovr/KeyValueStoreServer/Readme.md

   * `put`: RPC method for client to store a key-value pair in the server.
   * `get`: RPC method for client to retrieve the value associated with a specific key from the server.
   * `delete`: RPC method for client to delete a key-value pair from the server.
-  * `prepare`: RPC method for replica to acquire necessary resources and reply its readiness to the coordinator.
-This implements phase one in the two-phase commit protocol.
+  * `prepare`: RPC method for replica to promise never to ack to proposals with lower proposal number.
+This imslements the first phase (prepare) in the Paxos protocol.
-  * `commit`: RPC method for replica to apply changes and release resources.
-This implements phase two (commit path) in the two-phase commit protocol.
+  * `accept`: RPC method for replica to commit to accepting the proposal.
+This implements phase two (accept) in the Paxos protocol.
-  * `abort`: RPC method for replica to abort changes and release resources.
-This implements phase two (abort path) in the two-phase commit protocol.
+  * `decide`: RPC method for replica to learn by applying changes and reset memory to prepare for the next Paxos run.
+This implements phase three (learning) in the Paxos protocol.

 ### Server
 The server application consists of the following components:

 * **ServerApp:** Main class responsible for parsing CLI flag and starting the RPCServer.
 * **RPCServer:** Class responsible for running the gRPC server and managing its lifecycle.
 * **KeyValueStoreImpl:** Implementation of the gRPC service interface.
 Implements request handlers for `put`, `get` and `delete` methods.
+Also implements request handlers for `prepare`, `accept` and `decide`, for the Acceptor and the Learner roles of the Paxos protocol.
-* **Coordinator:** Implementation of the coordinator that executes two-phase commit by issuing `prepare`, `commmit` and `abort` to other replicas.
+* **Proposer:** Implementation of the Proposer role that executes Paxos protocol by issuing `prepare`, `accept` and `decide` to other replicas.
 * **DataStorage:** Class that implements an in-memory key-value store maintained by the server.
 Concurrent read and mutation accesses to the data store are handled using locks.
+* **RandomException:** Utility class for throwing exception randomly to mimic crash faults during processing.
+The percentage of the random crash can be adjusted.
 * **ServerLogger:** Utility class for logging server events.

 ### Client